vikram42003/TuneTally/README.md

 On click of the login button, the app fetches demo user's data and uses demo user's refresh tokens to get a new auth token if the old one is expired.

-**P.S:** - If you’d like to use your own Spotify account with TuneTally, email me your **full name** and **email address** for your Spotify account with the title "TUNENTALLY - SUPER DUPER IMPORTANT".
+**P.S:** - If you’d like to use your own Spotify account with TuneTally, email me your **full name** and **email address** for your Spotify account with the title "TUNENTALLY - SUPER DUPER IMPORTANT" at [vikramjit360@gmail.com](mailto:vikramjit360@gmail.com).
 I can then add you as a whitelisted user in the Spotify Developer Dashboard, enabling a special login option.

 ## 🛠️ Development Setup
 ### For Production version